zijianchen98/BAND-2k/README.md

 ## Introduction
-This is a repository of the paper [**"BAND-2k: Banding Artifact Noticeable Database for Banding Detection and Quality Assessment"**](https://arxiv.org/abs/2311.17752) (authored by **Zijian Chen, Wei Sun\*, Jun Jia, Fangfang Lu, Zicheng Zhang, Jing Liu, Ru Huang, Xiongkuo Min, and Guangtao Zhai\*.** )
+This is a repository of the paper [**"BAND-2k: Banding Artifact Noticeable Database for Banding Detection and Quality Assessment"**](https://arxiv.org/abs/2311.17752) (authored by **Zijian Chen, Wei Sun, Jun Jia, Fangfang Lu, Zicheng Zhang, Jing Liu, Ru Huang, Xiongkuo Min\*, and Guangtao Zhai\*.** )

 We constructed so far the largest banding-affected database,  named Banding Artifact Noticeable 2k Database (BAND-2k).
 It contains 2,000 distorted images clipped from over 870 source videos with four encoding schemes: H.264, H.265, VP9, and bit-depth manipulation.
 A total of 44,371 scores were collected by 23 non-experienced subjects in an offline laboratory environment.

 ---

 ### :triangular_flag_on_post: Updates/Changelog
+- We are currently organizing the code for BAND-2k may bring as soon as possible.
 - **Jan 08, 2024**.
 Reupdate the BAND-2k database to Onedrive and Baidu Netdisk (fixed the filename errors).
 ---